 What is a Credit Card Fraud?

-Starting with the basics, a credit card fraud takes place when a customer’s card is lost or stolen, or its information (credit card number or pin) is used to make unauthorized transactions.
+Starting with the basics, a credit card fraud takes place when a cardholder’s credit card is lost or stolen, or the cardholder’s personal information (credit card number or pin) is used to make unauthorized transactions.

 Even to process such transactions, businesses have to pay interchange rates, assessment fees, and markup fees, along with facing other consequences like: